Legendary Angel Falls

 Once you have signed up on the trip, we send a complete packing list, relevant health information, and required travel documents.

-Deep in the jungles of Venezuela, dramatic mesas called tepuis soar into the sky, rising like islands above the lush, misty landscape.
-This incredible adventure brings us to the summit plateau of the highest of these tabletop mountains, Roraima (9,219'), where we hike through an eerie realm of twisted rock sculptures, multi-colored crystals, vast caves and canyons, and unique flora found nowhere else on the planet.
-Part two of our journey is a river expedition by dugout canoe to the base of legendary Angel Falls, the world’s highest waterfall, for an exploration of this remote and stunning World Heritage Site.
-When its thundering cascade is revealed before our eyes, we know we have reached one of the most amazing places on earth.
+Deep in the jungles of Venezuela, dramatic tepuis (mesas) soar into the sky, rising like islands above the lush, misty landscape.
+Our incredible adventure brings you to the summit plateau of Roraima, the highest of these tabletop mountains, where you’ll hike through an eerie realm of twisted rock sculptures and vast caves and canyons, and spot unique plants found nowhere else on the planet.
+Our river expedition by dugout canoe takes you to the base of legendary Angel Falls, the world’s highest waterfall.
+With its thundering cascade dropping over 2,000 feet into the jungle, this is one of the most amazing landscapes on earth.

 Itinerary at a Glance